IHE/RAD.IRA/input/pagecontent/rad-x3.md

 ##### 2:3.X3.4.2.1 Trigger Events

-The Manager finished process the Change Report Context request.
+The Manager finished process the Open Report Context request.

 ##### 2:3.X3.4.2.2 Message Semantics

-If the Manager accepted the Change Report Context request, then the Manager shall send a 2xx HTTP status:
+If the Manager accepted the Open Report Context request, then the Manager shall send a 2xx HTTP status:

 * If the Manager processed the request successfully, then it shall return 200 OK or 201 Created
 * If the Manager processed the request asynchronously, then it may return 202 Accepted

-If the Manager rejected the Change Report Context request, then the Manager shall return a 4xx or 5xx HTTP error response code.
+If the Manager rejected the Open Report Context request, then the Manager shall return a 4xx or 5xx HTTP error response code.

 ##### 2:3.X3.4.2.3 Expected Actions